Success Stories from the Virtual Classrooms!

 Every week our teachers and the students (with the help of their families!) are challenged with PACTs (Productive Activities in Challenging Times.)
 The results are always a delightful surprise!
-Check out the collection of beautiful rainbows.
+Check out this beautiful rainbow.

 One of Miss Suzie's students has been working very hard at home writing letters and even adding numbers!!
 Great job!

-Nothing says spring time like butterflies!
-Check out this beautiful collection made by our students using a variety of materials!
+Nothing says springtime like butterflies!
+Check out this beautiful made by our student using a variety of materials!

 Miss Melinda's shared a lesson with her students' families from the Teaching Strategies Facebook page on Clothes.
 One family extended an activity and the child figured out how to make his name using the clothespins.